 As parents of a college freshman, navigating our first (and possibly last) Family Weekend had its fair share of challenges.
-Working in tandem with our college student made the logistical planning difficult, but it was the emotional hurdles of the weekend that were unexpected.
+Working in tandem with our college student made the logistical planning difficult, but the emotional hurdles of the weekend were unexpected.

 In the planning phase, I dared to attempt to get my daughter’s input on numerous scheduling choices.
 Questions such as, “Should we go to the game?”
-“Which parking lot should I buy a tailgating pass for?” and, “Will you want to have dinner out both nights?” were met with annoyance.
+“Which parking lot should I buy a tailgating pass for?” and “Will you want to have dinner out both nights?” were met with annoyance.

 “Mom, you are sending me way too many messages about this!”

-“Sorry, I thought you might actually want to tailgate in the same lot as your friends and their parents.”
+“Sorry, I thought you might want to tailgate in the same lot as your friends and their parents.”
 (Big sigh.)